June 24, 2025

 run without us and shaping our

-choices in the process.
+choices and the process.

-With you don't miss the
+don't miss the Interface Wars.

-How Open AI, Meta and Quinn are
+How open AI, Meta and Quinn are

 rewriting control, where we map